 Our Credit Risk Management Framework captures the complete credit risk management cycle.
-It is operationalized through policies and procedures covering the identification, assessment, measurement, monitoring and control of credit risk at the enterprise level.
+It is operationalized through policies and procedures covering the identification, assessment, measurement and monitoring, as well as control and mitigation of credit risk at the enterprise level.

-We also have Responsible Financing Framework and supporting policies that integrate Environmental, Social and Governance (ESG) considerations into our credit risk evaluation and approval process.
-Through the framework, sustainability is integrated across our corporate lending activities from strategic and portfolio to transaction level.
-Please refer to the OCBC Group's Sustainability Report for more information on responsible financing.
+Responsible Financing is an integral part of our credit risk management.
+We have a dedicated framework and supporting policies to integrate Environmental, Social and Governance (ESG) considerations into our credit risk evaluation and approval process.
+Through the framework, sustainability is integrated across our corporate lending activities from the strategic and portfolio to transaction level.
+Please refer to the OCBC Group's Sustainability Report for more information on Responsible Financing and Sustainable Financing.

 Our credit risk management approach varies depending on the characteristics or nature of the portfolios or customer segments.
+Specific policies and procedures are established for major customer segments.
 Please refer to Table 1 for more information.
-There are specific policies and procedures for major customer segments.

-Table 1: Credit Risk Management Approach for Major Customer Segments Consumers and Small Businesses Credit risks are managed on portfolio basis.
-Credits are extended through credit programmes with predefined portfolio and transaction limits, acquisition strategy, product structure, as well as customer selection, lending and collateral criteria.
-Application models in the credit decision process enable efficient, objective and consistent risk evaluation and decision.
-Bankruptcy, credit bureau checks, systems and processes such as source identification of credit origination and independent verification of documentation are used to detect fraud.
+Table 1: Credit Risk Management Approach for Major Customer Segments Consumers and Small Businesses Corporate and Institutional Customers Credit risks are managed on portfolio basis.
+Bankruptcy, credit bureau checks, along with systems and processes such as source identification of credit origination and independent verification of documentation are used to detect fraud.
 Comprehensive risk management information systems (MIS) are used to track and monitor the performance of the portfolios.
-Behavioural models are used for the early identification of problem loans.
-Corporate and Institutional Customers Credits extended are individually assessed, risk rated and further evaluated by experienced credit officers.
-Credit extensions are guided by predefined target market and risk acceptance criteria.
-Credit decisions are made after comprehensive qualitative and quantitative risk assessment, including a thorough understanding of the customer and customer group's interdependencies.
+Credits extended are individually assessed and risk rated.
+The extensions are guided by predefined target market and risk acceptance criteria.
+Credit decisions are made after comprehensive qualitative and quantitative risk assessment, with understanding of the customer and customer group's interdependencies.
 Credits are jointly approved by business and credit risk units to ensure objectivity and shared risk ownership.